A guide to climbing Huayna Picchu. What to expect and if it is worth it – pictures included.

 Enjoying the amazing view from Wayna Picchu

 While the first part of the hike is hidden in the jungle, the upper part of Wayna Picchu will grant you a beautiful bird’s eye view of Machu Picchu.
-Do take your time taking pictures from early on, because of the farther up you go, the more distant the ruins will get.
+Do take your time taking pictures from early on, because of the farther up you go, the more distant the famous Peruvian ruins will get (but you will get a clearer view of the Andean mountain range instead)

-Also take into account that the weather can change rather quickly in Machu Picchu.
+Also, take into account that the weather can change rather quickly in Machu Picchu.
 Personally speaking clouds and mist does have their very own charm and should not be neglected!
+But obviously, you will want to have at least on perfect picture of the famous UNESCO World Heritage site from above

 Especially since on the one side, you will face a near vertical drop.
 Nothing I personally can stand for too long.
 I saw this one guy reading a book on a lower platform.
 Relaxing or stress?
-I guess that depends on how well you can handle extreme heights.
+I guess that depends on how well you can handle extreme heights and if you want to feel a bit like a condor yourself.

 What went up, will come down again.
 Simple logic?
-Not with Wayna Picchu!
+Not with Huayna Picchu!
 Climbing down is, in fact, the worst part of the otherwise wonderful experience.
-The path takes a loop around the top so you will not come the way you climbed up.
+The trail takes a loop around the top so you will not come the way you climbed up.
 Here your first impression of the stairs of death.

 After your first meters, it will soon become apparent why exactly they are called stairs of death.
-The roughly hewn stones follow an incline of 60 percent and more.
+The roughly hewn stonework follow an incline of 60 percent and more.
 They are so steep, it feels more like climbing a ladder.
-Looking to one side will offer a beautiful view on the near vertical drop and the valley below.
+Looking to one side will offer a beautiful view of the near vertical drop and the impressive Urubamba valley below.
 Scary like hell!

 Your whole concentration will be just on the stairs and only on the stairs.
 You’ll feel like one misstep and your dead.
-Okay not at once – How long does it take to fall down 700 meters?
+Okay not at once – How long does it take to fall down a slope of 700 meters?

 Here is another picture of the stairs of death.
-At times they will be quite crowded, they will be narrow, but if you take your time you will be just fine.
+At times the descend will be quite crowded with other trekkers, the stairs will be narrow, but if you take your time you will be just fine.
+And after all, stopping once every while to enjoy the breathtaking sacred valley of the Incas is its own reward.

 Last question: How many people have died on the stairs of Death in Wayna Picchu.
 Some.
 I tried to compile a list of all the myths and facts surrounding the stairs of death (read it here).
 One guy, for example, reportedly has been hit by a lighting.
 If you are looking to the side to the Wayna Picchu mountain it almost feels impossible to climb.
 That a way leads up, appears to be a World Wonder in itself.